studygolang/GCTT/translated/tech/20171230-reading-files-in-go-an-overview.md

 }

 filesize := int(fileinfo.Size())
-// Number of go routines we need to spawn. concurrency := filesize / BufferSize
+// Number of goroutines we need to spawn. concurrency := filesize / BufferSize

 // check for any left over bytes.
-Add one more go routine if required. if remainder := filesize % BufferSize; remainder != 0 {
+Add one more goroutine if required. if remainder := filesize % BufferSize; remainder != 0 {
     concurrency++
 }